AvK1002/Amazon-Product-Scraping-Analysis-And-AI-Automation-Workflow/README.md

 ---

-## 📌 Notes

-* Amazon often changes HTML structure — this scraper may need updates in the future.
-* Headless Chrome is used for fast scraping.

 🚀 Apollo People Lookup Automation
-This project is part of the AI Automation Internship Assignment – Task 1.
+This project is part of the AI Automation Internship Assignment –

+Task 1.
 It automates the process of finding professional details about people using the Apollo.io People Lookup API and logs the results into a Google Sheet.

 📌 Features
 🔎 Person Search: Input any person’s name and retrieve their details (Name, Title, Company, Email, LinkedIn).